BiaPyX/BiaPy-doc/source/get_started/faq.rst

         This button is available for about an hour after you try to open the app.

     #.
+Enter your login password, then click OK.

+    #.
 A new window will appear similar to the first one, then click Open.

         .. image:: ../img/gui/macOS-security-error-malicious-software-open.png